Equity & Inclusion

 We are currently in the process of developing an Anti-Oppression and Anti-Racism Policy that specifically outlines how we as an agency can be more equitable inside and outside of our agency.

 Equity in Child Welfare Training

 Embedding equity must be done from the top down incorporating a full agency approach.
 As such we are committed to training all staff, volunteers and resource parents in equity.
-We embarked on this training journey in 2021 and expect to have all areas trained by April 2022.

 Identity Based Data Collection (IdBD)